Why get a Master of Fine Arts in writing?

 Read Free or Die

 Read Free or Die is a monthly reading series created and hosted by the students of UNH's MFA program to showcase writing from across the genres.
-Traditionally held once a month in the upstairs of The Press Room in historic downtown Portsmouth, NH, the series provides an intimate space and the opportunity for MFA students to share both voice and craft.
+Traditionally held once a month at Auspicious Brew in Dover, NH, the series provides an intimate space and the opportunity for MFA students to share both voice and craft.
 Each reading features two poets, two fiction writers, and two non-fiction writers.
-Read Free or Dieis a free event.
-For more information visit the Facebook page for the series.
+Read Free or Die is a free event.
+For more information visit their Instagram page.

 December, 2023: Nico Bailey (MFA '22) published their debut story "Pas De Deux" in the Kelsey Review, and it has been nominated for a Pushcart Prize.
 Congratulations, Nico!